 Analysis and Test Results

-For us, the beading is an easier mess to clean up, as the case doesn't become waterlogged and soggy when liquid beads at the surface.
+Beading water is ideal since the case won't become waterlogged and soggy when liquid beads at its surface.
+Fabrics that bead also provide more protection because there's less chance of water getting to the electronics within.
 With this in mind, we found that our top performers in this category were the Lacdo, tomtoc 360 Protective, and the JETech sleeves.
-Each of these has a thick, coated polyester outer layer that shed water easily without any absorption.
-The AmazonBasics neoprene sleeve seemed to do a bit better than its neoprene competitor from CCPK.
-Finally, the HYZUO case, which is made from a synthetic suede material, was also a favorite as it shed water much like the polyester cases.
+Each of these has a thick, coated polyester outer layer that sheds water easily without any absorption.
+The Amazon Basics neoprene sleeve seemed to do a bit better than its neoprene competitor from CCPK.
+The Synthetic suede of the HYZUO case performed well in these tests and behaved similarly to the polyester cases.

-Our Editors' Choice award winner, the JETech was far and away our top pick for abrasion resistance.
+Our top award winner, the JETech our leading pick for abrasion resistance.
 We hardly saw a scratch after basically attacking this case with scissors and sandpaper.
-The majority of the cases we tested actually held up pretty well to our abuse, but the Lacdo, Canvaslife, and MOSISO cases all followed shortly behind the JETech.
+The majority of the cases we tested held up pretty well to our abuse, but the Lacdo, Canvaslife, and MOSISO cases all followed shortly behind the JETech.
 The plain neoprene sleeves saw a bit of fuzzing after the sandpaper test, while the Evecase, made of textured neoprene, saw more scuffing from the scissors.
-The AmazonBasics Felt was the most delicate model, since its felt surface was easily disturbed by both scissors and sandpaper.
+The Amazon Basics Felt was the most delicate model since its felt surface was easily disturbed by both scissors and sandpaper.
 Overall, canvas and polyester are generally more durable than neoprene or felt.

 Ease of Use and Features

 Here, things get a little more subjective.
-We tried to mitigate this by starting conversations with our housemates about what they look for in a laptop case.
+We tried to mitigate this by starting conversations with our housemates and friends about what they look for in a laptop case.
 We wanted to know — pockets or no pockets?
 Zippers or Velcro?
-Extra padding inside or the sleeker, the better?
+Extra padding inside, or the sleeker, the better?

-In general, we tended to like cases with one storage pocket, a sturdy zipper, and a sleek design.
-Our Editors' Choice award winner took the prize in large part due to its feature set, robust design, and useful simplicity.
-The JETech has one outer pocket, reliable zippers, and an internal lining that was confidence-inspiring.
-Another sleeve with high marks in this department was the tomtoc 360 Protective, which was one of the burlier options in this review.
+In general, we gravitated toward cases with one storage pocket, a sturdy zipper, and a sleek design.
+Our favorite case, the JETech took the prize mainly due to its feature set, robust design, and functional simplicity.
+It has one outer pocket, reliable zippers, and an internal lining that showed promising levels of protection.
+The tomtoc 360 Protective is one of the more robust options in this review and was rewarded with a proportionally high score in this metric.
 It is well made and built to last, with simple but useful features.
 If storage is your thing, the Lacdo is for you — it's the only sleeve we tested with three pockets.
 On the other end of the spectrum are cases with simplicity as their defining feature.
-These options do not have any external storage, like the AmazonBasics Felt or the CCPK neoprene sleeve.
+These options do not have any external storage, like the Amazon Basics Felt or the CCPK neoprene sleeve.

-A case that was too tight, like the AmazonBasics Felt, was given a "good" rating, since this may be ideal for some and slightly annoying for others.
-The Evecase Diamond Foam was not our favorite fit, as it was way too big for a 14-inch computer but too small for a 15-Inch.
-The HYZUO was too baggy, but allowed for the computer to slide in and out of its envelope opening easily.
-The MOSISO was our only case that we deemed a "perfect" fit.
-Following close behind were the JETech, AmazonBasics, and Canvaslife sleeves that all fit our computer very well, with only a little wiggle room.
+A case that was too tight, like the Amazon Basics Felt, was given a "good" rating since this may be ideal for some and slightly annoying for others.
+The Evecase Diamond Foam had an awkward fit; it was way too big for a 14-inch computer but too small for a 15-inch.
+The HYZUO was too baggy but allowed the computer to slide in and out of its envelope opening easily.
+The MOSISO was the only case that we deemed a "perfect" fit.
+Following close behind were the JETech, Amazon Basics neoprene, and Canvaslife sleeves that all fit our computer very well, with only a little wiggle room.
 The Lacdo and tomtoc cases were a tad baggy, which may work fine for some but seemed a hair too big for us.
-These cases had at least an inch of unused space on the inside between the zipper and the edge of the computer.
+Our test computers had at least an inch of extra space.

 — Jane Jackson